cybersader/awesome-cybersader/📁 05 - Learning, Notes/Cyber Movies, TV, Documentaries/The Blacklist/S1E3 The Blacklist - Wujing 84.md

 > [!info] 🤔 I wonder if intelligence companies and agencies look closely at construction and architecture companies.
 They design installations, buildings, etc.
 >
 > Construction is directly connected to risk with kinetic or even espionage and hacking, so construction, floor plans, and other information about buildings is valuable.
+>
+> Does the NSA, HSA, and CIA hack large construction companies? -- my guess..probably

 > [!quote] Any contact with a government server is flagged for review
 >